simplesalt/main-9bc77/content/posts/securitymarketing.md

 **Further Note** : this is sensitive information; and awkward conversations may occur if those people see your notes about them.
 If there is not a strong expectation of privacy in your organization, you may want to store these notes outside your organization&#39;s control: maybe in your desk drawer or on a personal phone.

-For some in security, information outside security&#39;s control may sound like heresy.
-However, it&#39;s [not the only](https://www.dol.gov/general/topics/whistleblower)[valid](https://www.eeoc.gov/harassment)[use-case](https://en.wikipedia.org/wiki/Wells_Fargo_account_fraud_scandal).
+For some, information outside security&#39;s control may sound like heresy.
+However, it&#39;s [not the only](https://www.dol.gov/general/topics/whistleblower) [valid](https://www.eeoc.gov/harassment) [use-case](https://en.wikipedia.org/wiki/Wells_Fargo_account_fraud_scandal).
 If these examples don&#39;t sound like a real need, realize you may be part of the cultural problem that caused those federal protections to be instituted.

 ### Step 2: Connect